Generative modelling with jump-diffusions: Conclusion

 \section{Conclusion}

-Extending the noise in the forward process to jump-diffusions leads to a straightforward non-Gaussian generalization of the work of \cite{Song:2021aa}.
-The results highlight that the score function needs to be adapted to the noise and only takes the conventional form for the Gaussian noise case, while it is otherwise determined by the non-Gaussian details of the noise.
-Apart from investigating the performance of the framework in more realistic scenarios such as image synthesis, further detailed analysis is also needed to understand the effects of the various parameters and protocols underlying the implementation.
-One of the shortcomings of the approach is the representation of the generalized score function in terms of an inverse Fourier transform.
-Instead of using a numerical function approximation, it should also be possible to extend the sliced score matching approach \cite{Song:2020aa} to the jump-diffusion case, which could provide an alternative approach to score estimation.
+Extending the noise in the forward process to jump-diffusions leads to a straightforward non-Gaussian generalization of the standard DM framework of \cite{Song:2021aa}, {which is likewise based on a MSE loss}.
+The results highlight that the score function needs to be adapted to the noise and only takes the conventional form for the Gaussian noise case, while it is otherwise determined by the non-Gaussian details of the noise. {The implementation of the JL model rivals both the LIM and standard Gaussian model in its analytical and computational simplicity and might lead to performance improvements in specific applications.
+In particular the fact that it performs quite well for a small number of discretization steps as shown in Fig.~\ref{Fig:test}(c,f) seems promising.} Apart from investigating the performance of the framework in more realistic scenarios such as image synthesis, further detailed analysis is also needed to understand the effects of the various parameters and protocols underlying the implementation. {It should be highlighted that the design space of optimal protocols and network architectures is likely different from that of Gaussian models, so a lot more work is needed to realize the potential impact of non-Gaussian models.}

-The fact that the JDL model outperforms LIM and DLPM on such a simple test despite not containing any heavy-tailed characteristics is intriguing.
-The somewhat poor performance of LIM might be related to the fact that the corresponding SDE neglects an additional noise term due to its finite variation \cite{Yoon:2023aa}.
-As such noise and score-function are not exactly balanced as is required by the time reversal formalism and could lead to systematic discrepancies.
-Further investigation of this interesting theoretical aspect is planned in future work.
+{On the theoretical side, in addition to extending the framework to more general Markov processes conceptually, it would be interesting to investigate other specific jump amplitude distributions and the combined effect of Gaussian white noise and jumps in detailed implementations.
+While the generalized Ornstein-Uhlenbeck process is generally integrable in Fourier space (see Appendix~\ref{Sec:genOU}) the resulting expressions for the conditional PDF and generalized score function are typically not available in closed form.
+It might thus be worthwhile to consider other score matching approaches such as, e.g., sliced score matching \cite{Song:2020aa} and investigate how these can be adapted to the non-Gaussian case. }